stilab-ets/BF-Detector/README.md

 2. The tool displays the prediction in the command line console.
 3. To get more details, the user can have a look at the explanation (a PDF file)
 # Example of usage
-Then you can use this tool based on a cross-project prediction, for example :
+You can use this tool based on a cross-project prediction, for example :
 ```
 java -jar BF-Detector.jar https://github.com/mitchellh/vagrant d95dad9a79af220d11de7c91c61b456b819b8f27 T
 ```

 # The used CI metrics
  The table bellow lists the build metrics used to generate our prediction rules.